dariaphoebe/zephyros/README.md

 For that role, I'm writing a new language called [Beowulf](https://github.com/sdegutis/beowulf).
-It's a lightweight Clojure written in pure Objective-C.
+It's a lightweight version of Clojure written in pure Objective-C.

+This means Phoenix will have a vastly simplied internal architecture, making it much easier to add new features.

 All new development will focus on Phoenix and Beowulf.
 At this moment, they're still in alpha.
 Hackers are invited to join the effort.

-No new features will be added to Zephyros, but it will accept pull requests for new language adapters.
+I won't be adding new features to Zephyros.
+But I'll continue to accept pull requests for new features and language adapters.

 # Zephyros